Bad Mothers

 Bad Mothers is an Australian television drama series that premiered on the Nine Network on 18 February 2019.
-The show centres around five women whose lives collide following a series of shocking events and learn that life can get a whole lot more complicated outrageous and fun, than they ever imagined.
+The show centres on five women whose lives collide following a series of shocking events and learn that life can get a whole lot more complicated, outrageous and fun, than they ever imagined.

 Synopsis

 Sarah's suburban bliss is destroyed when her husband has an affair with her best friend, Charlotte, head of the Bedford Mothers’ Club.
 Ousted from the snooty club, Sarah finds unexpected support among the titular Bad Mothers.
 The new friends exact revenge on Charlotte that leads to deadly results.